Erlemar/Erlemar.github.io/README.md

 ## Data exploration and analysis
 ### Telematic data
 I have a dataset with telematic information about 10 cars driving during one day.
 I visualise data, search for insights and analyse the behavior of each driver.
-I can't share the data.
-[Part 1](https://github.com/Erlemar/Erlemar.github.io/blob/master/Notebooks/Devices_analysis_1.html), [Part 2](https://github.com/Erlemar/Erlemar.github.io/blob/master/Notebooks/Devices_analysis_2.html), as github can't render this big file.
+I can't share the data, but here is the [notebook](http://nbviewer.jupyter.org/github/Erlemar/Erlemar.github.io/blob/master/Notebooks/Devices_analysis.ipynb).